 this layer are MAC address spoofing and virtual-LAN

 So for protecting your system, common security mechanisms are MAC address filtering, assessment of wireless applications, checking of proper data encryption standards.

-- Network Layer - is the last of media layer and has an association with the real world.
-It deals with addressing and routing of packets.
+- Network Layer is the last of the media layer and has an association with the real world.
+It deals with the addressing and routing of packets.
 IP address spoofing is one o the common attack of this phase.
-Strengthening this layer needs the techniques of firm anti-spoofing, proper implementation of firewalls and routing filters as well as secure routing protocols.
+Strengthening this layer needs the techniques of firm anti-spoofing, proper implementation of firewalls and routing filters, and secure routing protocols.

 The subsequent four layers are host layers:

-- Transport Layer - comes under the logical layer which helps in transferring variable-length data sequence.
-Reliability of this layer can be achieved by ensuring the segmentation and de-segmentation mechanism, as well as error control.
-For security purpose, this layer needs an appropriate implementation of firewall, restrictive admission of transmission protocols and their appropriate port number.
+- Transport Layer - comes under the logical layer, which helps in transferring variable-length data sequence.
+The reliability of this layer can be achieved by ensuring the segmentation and de-segmentation mechanism and error control.
+For security purposes, this layer needs an appropriate firewall, restrictive admission of transmission protocols, and appropriate port number.

 - Application Layer - contain the UI and the closest of all layers for the user-end.
-The widest range of cyber attacks and security breach is possible in this layer.
-It can lead to shutting down of the network, stealing of data, crashing the application, manipulating the information sent from source to destination and many more.
+The widest range of cyber attacks and security breaches is possible in this layer.
+It can lead to shutting down the network, stealing data, crashing the application, manipulating the information sent from source to destination, and many more.